 2) Maximum Insurance cover includes both Principal and Interest.
 Hence it is better to check out how much is your balance in each Bank.

-So by knowing about the features of this facility you can have sigh of relief about your deposits or money you have in your Bank accounts.
+So by knowing about the features of this facility you can sigh of relief about your deposits or money you have in your Bank accounts.
 Happy Saving!!